GoXLR-on-Linux/goxlr-utility/ROADMAP.md

 * Full API for GoXLR Configuration
 * Ability to load *ONLY* lighting from a profile
 * Customisable 'Hold Time' on mute buttons
+* Customisable Actions on Exit (Save / Load profiles and lighting)

 ## Not Completed
 * Lighting Animations